Skip to main content

 valuenumberThe value for the condition-

-rangeobjectAn object specifying min and max values for the condition{min: number, max: number}
+rangeobjectAn object specifying min and max values for the between condition{min: number, max: number}

 colorstringThe color to applyHex code or "green", "red", "blue"